-September 3, 2024 9:00 a.m.
+September 1, 2024 9:00 a.m.

-Incident Commander: Matt Racicot, Noah Criner (T) Location: 15 miles north/northwest of Whitehall, MT Start Date: 8/18/2024 Cause: Lightning Size: 1,158 acres Resources on Site: 4 crews; 1 engine Total Personnel: 74
+Incident Commander: Matt Racicot, Noah Criner (T) Location: 15 miles north/northwest of Whitehall, MT Start Date: 8/18/2024 Cause: Lightning Size: 1,058 acres Resources on Site: 4 crews; 1 engine Total Personnel: 74

+An overnight infrared mapping flight puts the fire at 1,058 acres.
 The northern, eastern, and southern edges of the fire are currently where fire managers want them, preventing forward progression of the fire toward critical values at risk.
 Recent strategic firing operations have been successful at protecting these values identified by local Jefferson County officials and cooperating agency representatives, by keeping the fire on Forest Service land west of the Hay Canyon Road and north of Little Whitetail Creek.